 Step 1: Soldering the Controller Headers

-First things first, we can solder the controller headers, you'll want to orientate them by putting the longer pins through the bottom of the PCB.
+First things first, we can solder the controller headers (they may be one pin too long, if so, you can just snip it off!), you'll want to orientate them by putting the longer pins through the bottom of the PCB.
 Once they're soldered, we need to snip off any excess pin to avoid them interfering with the switches.

 It's important not to get ahead and solder the controller yet, we'll need to solder the switches and diodes underneath it first!